About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 This chicken tortellini soup is made with tender shredded chicken, tortellini noodles, and creamy broth.
-An easy recipe that comes together quickly and is perfect for a cozy homemade dinner.
+It all comes together quickly and is perfect for a cozy homemade dinner.

 There are many reasons to love this creamy tortellini soup, but here are my top picks:

 - Hearty.
-Between the shredded chicken, pasta, and veggies, this simple soup is filling and satisfying.
+This simple soup is filling and satisfying.

 - Flexible.
-You can add more veggies, use different kinds of tortellini, and even vary the way the chicken is cooked for this recipe.
+Add more veggies, use different kinds of tortellini, or vary the way the chicken is cooked.
 I’ve shared lots of tips in the rest of this post. 🙂

 Want to see how to make chicken tortellini soup?
 Check out my step-by-step video below: